ahatzikonstantinou/ehome/nodemcu_light_switch/README.txt

 A DOUBLE trigger will toggle operation mode between MANUAL_WIFI and MANUAL_ONLY.
 In MANUAL_WIFI the device operates as described above.
 In MANUAL_ONLY the device starts a wifi portal that will not timeout, awaiting for user input.
 Meanwhile, the manual switch, OTA and the flash button continue to function.

 UPDATE: the DOUBLE trigger seems to cause a lot of false operation mode switches, therefore it is currently disabled.
 MIN_TRIGGER_MILLIS was set back to 500 (was 300 and MAX_TWO_TRIGGER_MILLIS was 500 )

+Replaced the indications given with buzzer, with indications given by leds.
+-Red led on means that nodemcu is functioning properly.
+-Green led on/of fmeans mqtt connected/disconnected.
+-Yellow led on/off means that the nodemcu wifi is in AP/STA mode.